 Shooting Stars: This 45-minute combo class is a great introduction to dance for our youngest students.
 Children in Shooting Stars (Ages 3/4/5, Pre-K) will learn a combination of ballet, tap, and jazz in each class period.
 Students play fun rhythm games, use props, and explore the joy of movement and creative expression while being encouraged to follow directions and take turns going across the floor.

 Boys on the Move (Creative Movement for Pre-K Boys): (This class is not currently on our schedule.
 We hope to bring it back in the future.)
 Crawl like Spiderman through hula hoops, stomp like a dinosaur, or walk the pirate plank.
 This class is full of fun and adventure!
 Your little guy will use his imagination, while also working on gross motor skills, coordination, and balance in this weekly 45-minute class.
 We combine imaginative play and use of props with elements of tumbling and dance techniques.
 Themes like superheroes, pirates, and dinosaurs keep the adventures exciting!

-Budding Ballerinas (Creative Movement for Pre-K Girls): Watch your princess twirl and leap into greater confidence.
+Budding Ballerinas (Creative Movement with Ballet Emphasis for Pre-K Girls): Watch your princess twirl and leap into greater confidence.
 During this 45-minute class, dancers will use props and imaginative play as they explore the joy of movement and creative expression, while being encouraged to follow directions and take turns going across the floor.

 Hippity Hop: This fun introduction to hip hop will get your child moving!
-In this 30-minute class, they will focus on hip hop basics, creative movement, and will learn choreographed dances.
+In this 45-minute class, they will focus on the fundamental steps of hip hop, creative movement, and will learn choreographed dances.

 Tumble Stars: This 30-minute beginning tumbling class will teach your child the building blocks of tumbling.
 Students will learn basic stretches and then break into smaller groups for various stations to focus on skills such as backbends, handstands, and forward and backward rolls.
 This class does not perform in recital.